FENECON Home 10 assembly and operating instructions

 7 |

-*In addition, the currently valid national regulations and the specifications of the associated network operator must be complied with
+* The currently valid national regulations, the specifications of the relevant network operator and the manufacturer’s specifications must be observed.

 |||